hemo650/user-activity-code-challenge/README.md

 # How to run app(Instructions)

-## All requirements have been met.
+## All requirements have been completed.

 ## Backend